boredsquirrel/Arkenfox-softening/README.md

 ### How this script works

-The new update changed basically everything, as the previous was just broken
+The new update changed basically everything, as the previous was just broken.

-1. Detect wether to use kdialog, zenity or notify-send for GUI dialogs
+1. Detect whether to use kdialog, zenity or notify-send for GUI dialogs
 2. Detect the used Firefox Version and Directories
-3. Creates an Arkenfox Profile folder and clones your current profile folder there
+3. Creates an Arkenfox Profile folder and clones your current profile folder to the new folder
 4. Change the profiles.ini to add the Arkenfox user
 5. Launch Firefox in -p mode, so that the user enables the Arkenfox user as default; closes Firefox again
 6. Downloads the Arkenfox git repo and the custom override, runs the updater from Arkenfox in "automatic mode" (piping "Y" into the script to skip the Y/N Dialog)